easoncxz/blog/_posts/2015-02-15-why-you-should-blog-starting-right-now.markdown

-deeper the discussion and questioning goes, the closer you'll be from the essence of the issue, the more likely it'll be that you discover hidden differences in the thought processes of the two fo you that you'll likely overlook otherwise.  **And so you'll have had another valueable chance to inspect your own knowledge system in seek of incorrect information or flawed logic.**
+deeper the discussion and questioning goes, the closer you'll be from the essence of the issue, the more likely it'll be that you discover hidden differences in the thought processes of the two fo you that you'll likely overlook otherwise.  **And so you'll have had another valuable chance to inspect your own knowledge system in seek of incorrect information or flawed logic.**